Lansoweb/LosLog/README.md

 This module provides some useful log classes:

 - LosLog = An error middleware for PSR-7 compatible frameworks/applications
+- HttpLog = Use to log request and response from a PSR-7 application
 - ErrorLogger = PHP error
 - ExceptionLogger = PHP Exception
 - StaticLogger = "Shortcut" to a generic file logger.
 Can be attached to the Z-Ray in Zend Server